WHAT are you?

 How do you handle submissions?

 In a space where we can be anything, we choose to be kind.
 We handle every submission with care.
 There are no grad school screeners, no volunteer readers, no literati taste makers, and no “slush piles” here.
-We are professionals, and it is an honor, a privilege, and a pleasure to experience the world of words inside every submission.
+We are professionals; it is an honor, a privilege, and a pleasure to experience the world of words inside every submission.
 As a result, every submission undergoes several cycles of deep reading, real-time discussion, and voting.
 Every submission—regardless of whether we accept or decline it—receives a prompt, respectful response that lets you know what we appreciated.
 We do all this in an average of 9 days.
 This is what every writer deserves.
 This is what you deserve.

 What about cover letters and bios?